 This process has been successfully used in flight.
-The size of the new up-linked OMC sub-window is 91×91 pixels, or 26.6'x26.6'.
+The size of the new up-linked OMC subwindow is $91 \times 91$ pixels, or $26.6' \times 26.6'$ .
 The data collected from all other pre-defined sub windows during that pointing are lost.
 It is estimated that the new OMC sub-window will be effective about one minute after the detection of the event (nominal case).
 This mechanism has been established only to provide the described functionality for the OMC.
 As it violates some of the basic mission principles, including safety considerations, it cannot be applied for other cases.
 No other commands (especially to the AOCS) are sent in response to a GRB.

-4.1.7 Gravitational-wave events and INTEGRAL
+4.1.7 Gravitational-wave or neutrino events and INTEGRAL

-Because of the large-field capabilities of the INTEGRAL instruments and subsystems, INTEGRAL is able to detect electro-magnetic signals coincident with gravitational wave triggers.
-Since the INTEGRAL project has signed a MoU with the LIGO/VIRGO team, such events are taken care of within the project.
-Whenever a GRB alert (Section 4.1.6) coincides with a GW event, the project will handle the data exploration, within the MoU.
+Because of the large-field capabilities of the INTEGRAL instruments and subsystems, INTEGRAL is able to detect electro-magnetic signals coincident with gravitational wave triggers as well as ultra-high energy neutrino events.
+Since the INTEGRAL project has signed a MoUs with the LIGO/VIRGO team and with the IceCube collaboration, such events are taken care of within the project.
+Whenever a GRB alert (Section 4.1.6) coincides with a GW or ultra-high energy neutrino event, the project will handle the data exploration, within the MoU.
 See Section 1.8, for more details.